WHY WE STAND WITH REFUGEES

-Throughout the Bible, we are repeatedly told that God loves and cares for foreigners, and that he expects his people to do so, also.
-Jesus himself was a refugee, forced to flee the genocidal government of King Herod, and he says that when we welcome a stranger, we welcome him.
+Throughout the Bible, we are repeatedly told that God loves and cares for foreigners, and that he expects his people also do so.
+Jesus himself was a refugee, forced to flee the genocidal government of King Herod; he says that when we welcome a stranger, we welcome him.
 “The Lord watches over the foreigner, and sustains the fatherless and the widow” (Psalm 146:9 NIV).
 Refugees are uniquely vulnerable individuals who have fled persecution.
 Our biblical faith compels us to respond to their plight with compassion and hospitality.

 2. IT’S FOUNDATIONAL